 Uber will not always notify you that they need to re-run your check!

 In 2016 Uber asked me to re-consent to a background check.
 In 2017, I logged into my account one day to find that it was stuck in the “onboarding” status and I couldn’t log into the driver app without entering my social security number.
 After I did that, my account magically became “active” again!
 It felt like I had been deactivated, but it was actually Uber’s very indirect and insensitive way of making me redo my background check.

-The steps you have to take to complete a second Uber background check
+The steps you have to take to complete a yearly follow-up Uber background check

 Completing your second background check is just like the first one: Enter your information, click through a few screen of legal messages, and electronically sign the document.